African Violet Care – How to Separate Crowns

 This is so good Sandy!
 Thank you for showing the process.
 I have not planted African Violet before.
 Maybe one day I will try.
 I was told you can’t let the leaves go wet right? otherwise the leaves will rot.
 That means water the base/root only right?

 Yes Stephanie, we shouldn’t keep the leaves wet.
-I always dry the leaves if they get wet after watering
+I always dry the leaves if they get wet after watering π

 I transfer my African Violet to outdoor under the tree, and it’s still survive over the cold winter.
 Amazing!
 Thanks for your wonderful post, I’m enjoying your blog, just add it to my favorite blog list.

 Wow, surely amazing it is!
 Vue Jardin, where do you live?
-Sounds like you have a very hardy African violet if it can grow outdoor and survive over a cold winter huh
+Sounds like you have a very hardy African violet if it can grow outdoor and survive over a cold winter huh π And thank you for adding my blog to your favorites.

 I need some suggestions for my African violet!
 I have had it for about three years and it has only bloomed once…when I first got it.
 I just recently transferred it to an “African violet” pot.
 It’s just one pot inside another really.
 Do I need to seperate it somehow?